Team

 Merle T. Fairhurst

-- Expertise: Cognitive Neuroscientist
+- Expertise: Cognitive neuroscientist

 - Research interest: How touch teaches our other senses to understand the world and others in it